collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Michael](https://stackexchange.com/users/-1/377-michael) on 2010-12-25
 - score: 1

-<p>At the very minimum God would need to supply conclusive proofs for the Millennium Prize Problems of the Clay Mathematics Institute:</p>
+At the very minimum God would need to supply conclusive proofs for the Millennium Prize Problems of the Clay Mathematics Institute:

-<pre><code>* Birch and Swinnerton-Dyer Conjecture
+    * Birch and Swinnerton-Dyer Conjecture
     * Hodge Conjecture
     * Navier-Stokes Equations
     * P vs NP
     * Poincaré Conjecture
     * Riemann Hypothesis
     * Yang-Mills Theory
-</code></pre>

-<p>It would be worth the effort because the prize is $1m per problem - and as Carlin once observed, "God always needs money."</p>
+It would be worth the effort because the prize is $1m per problem - and as Carlin once observed, "God always needs money."

-<p>Just for the record, even if it was conclusively proved that God did exist, then I would be a "believer", but I still wouldn't be a "follower".
-I'd argue with him every time he tried to interfere in my life.</p>
+Just for the record, even if it was conclusively proved that God did exist, then I would be a "believer", but I still wouldn't be a "follower".
+I'd argue with him every time he tried to interfere in my life.